-Navigate the map, doubleclick it to get local point-data, easily geo-query vast databases, and fly with TerraFly® Web tools, from autopilots to pro viewers.
+Navigate the map, doubleclick it to get local point-data, easily geo-query vast databases, with TerraFly® Web tools and products.
 View Imagery and Data anywhere in the United States and in much of the World.
 A public service of Florida International University sponsored by NSF (MII, MRI, IIS, AIR, CREST, IUCRC, et al.) and by NASA, USGS, and IBM.

 Examples: Atlanta Austin Baltimore Ft.
 Lauderdale Honolulu Houston Miami Minneapolis Nashville Orlando Philadelphia San Francisco San Juan Seattle Tampa Washington Venice Berlin Havana Varadero Caracas Fukushima Vancouver 10cm Zambia